-- A. Engineering Controls

-- B. Administrative Controls

-- C. Personal Protective Equipment

-- are the second line of defence. - One of the key methods of risk control in this category is; - safe operating procedures. - Employers must detail procedures and processes that should be followed in order to protect workers from biological hazard risks, including things such as where and where it is necessary for workers - to wear gloves.
-(For a primer on safety gloves,
+- Administrative Controls - .
+Personal Protective Equipment - are the second line of defence. - One of the key methods of risk control in this category is safe operating procedures. - Reduce risk by changing work processes and activities to make them more safe - Employers must mention in detail the procedures and processes that should be followed in order to protect workers from biological hazard risks - Examples of effective ways to use administrative controls to manage biological hazards include: - Comprehensive employee - education and training to work safely around them - Adequate supervision - limiting exposure to potential biological safety hazards and

-Examples of other effective ways to use administrative
+Examples of effective ways /administrative controls cont...